 Since 2017, Mali has experienced a significant increase in IEDs/mines recorded particularly in the center of the country, which has resulted in high numbers of casualties among civilians and impeding stabilization efforts.
-Since 2021, there has been a gradual expansion of the explosive threat towards the south and west of the country.
-Since July 2013 until the end of April 2023, the United Nations Mine Action Service (UNMAS) has recorded 1,592 IEDs/mines utilized by non-state armed groups, leaving 1,116 people dead and injuring 2,510 more.
-In 2022, civilians3 represented 43% of all IED/mine casualties across Mali (in 2021: 25%) and in 2023 44% of all casualties.
-Mopti and Segou remained the regions with most IEDs/mines recorded (82%) and the largest share of casualties in 2023.
+Since 2017, Mali has experienced a significant increase in the number of IEDs recorded, coinciding with a gradual expansion of the threat from the north to the centre of the country.
+Since 2021, an increasing number of IEDs has also been recorded in Mali's western and southern parts.
+Since July 2013 until the end of June 2023, the United Nations Mine Action Service (UNMAS) has recorded 1,630 IEDs/mines utilized by non-state armed groups, leaving 1,132 people dead and injuring 2,556 more.
+In 2022, civilians3 represented 43% of all IED/mine casualties across Mali (in 2021: 25%) and in 2023 39% of all casualties (as of end of June 2023).
+Mopti and Segou remained the regions with most IEDs/mines recorded (67%) and the largest share of casualties in 2023.